DuckyMomo20012/nmap-clone/README.md

 ## :mag: Debugging

-`nmap` and `ping` program are required to run with `sudo` privileges.
-So you have to create a file name `gdb` in home directory and make it executable:
+`nmap` and `ping` programs are required to run with `sudo` privileges.
+So you have to create a file name `gdb` in the home directory and make it executable:

 ```bash
 pkexec /usr/bin/gdb "$@"